jobinjohnym84/Ether_EXP/README.md

 # Introduction

-The intention of this repository is to create a Smart contract with UI to store and retrieve TimeSeries Data
+The intention of this repository is to create a Smart contract with UI to store and retrieve TimeSeries Data.
+This contains both Metamask and WITHOUT Metamask approaches.

 # Tools used

-a) Ethereum Remix  b) MetaMask  c) Visual Studio
+a) Ethereum Remix  b) MetaMask  c) Visual Studio Code

 # Deployment Steps

 1. Deploy the Smart contract via Remix (make sure Metamask is installed)
 2. Fetch the contract Address
 3. Update the html file with the contract address and ABI
-4. Host the html file in IIS (make sure Metamask is installed) -- > This is required or else the web js will not find the MetaMask
+4. Host the html file in IIS (make sure Metamask is installed) -- > This is required or else the web3js will not find the MetaMask

 # Important terms for future references